apache/camel/platforms/catalog-nexus/readme.md

 The Nexus repository must provide a REST API which allows this module to query it.

-The url is configured on `ComponentNexusRepository` in the `nexusUrl` setter.
+The url is configured on `ComponentCatalogNexusRepository` in the `nexusUrl` setter.

 For example if you have a nexus repository at: `http://company-nexus` then the url can be set as